Fatimid conquest of Egypt: Assessment

 Jawhar's rule was more or less successful in securing control of Egypt, and made important headway in having the new regime accepted by the local population, chiefly by the prudence and restraint shown in imposing Isma'ili doctrine (an area in which Jawhar's practice contrasted sharply with that followed by al-Mu'izz, once the caliph arrived in Egypt).
 However, the disastrous campaign into Syria, the repulse of the Qarmatian invasion, the continued process of pacifying Egypt, and the construction of a new capital, entailed an enormous expenditure of manpower and financial resources.
 The tumults of these years also disrupted the ongoing recovery of Egyptian agriculture, and the administration's ability to tax it.
 As a result, in the words of Michael Brett, "three years after the triumphal entry of Jawhar into Fustat, the expectation, or hope, of a conquest spreading as far as Baghdad had been dashed".

-Apart from Ramla, which was reoccupied in May 972, the bulk of Syria remained outside Fatimid control.
+Apart from Ramla, which was briefly reoccupied in May 972, the bulk of Syria remained outside Fatimid control.
 Indeed, the Fatimids had to confront a second Qarmatian invasion of Egypt in 974.
 Once again the Delta was captured by the Qarmatians, while a second force, led by none other than Abu Ja'far Muslim's brother Akhu Muslim, bypassed Cairo and encamped between Asyut and Akhmim.
 Many scions of the most prominent ashrāf families flocked to join him.
 Once more the populace of the capital was called to arms, and the Qarmatians fought off in a battle just north of Ayn Shams.
 Only under al-Mu'izz's successor, al-Aziz Billah (r.
 975–996), did the Fatimids manage to capture Damascus and extend their control to most of Syria.